kon3gor/CognitiveServicesLab/README.md

 Cognitive Services with Xamarin lab
 ------

 **Cognitive Services** is a tool, that gives ability to use Machine Learning algorithms without any expirence in creating and training models.
-Today we’ll create a simple **Xamarin app**, wich will use it.
+Today we’ll create a simple **Xamarin app**, which will use it.

 Objectives
 ------